 Why participate?

-The legal aid bill is being cut thick and fast.
-Between 2010/11 and 2016/17, annual legal aid expenditure fell by £950 million, or 38%, in real terms.
-Several law centres have been forced to close and as a result of paid jobs going involvement in some form of pro bono or volunteering work is becoming increasingly important.
+As a result of paid jobs being few and far between, involvement in some form of pro bono or volunteering work is becoming increasingly important.
 That's not just because there are people out there who need your help, but because pro bono experience can really help boost your CV.
-(For more on this issue, read our feature on Becoming a legal aid lawyer.)

 Experience suggests that those who have been most active have found it much easier to land job interviews.
 Being able to demonstrative proactive involvement in a cause and achieving real results for those in need will help get your application to the front of the queue.
 Practising lawyers can – and perhaps ought to – continue to help their communities by providing free legal advice via organisations like LawWorks.